 Maintaining a home is expensive, especially here in Oklahoma City, OK.
 Doesn’t it make sense to try to save money on your home maintenance by trying a little DIY where you can to cut costs?
 Have you ever tried to do any DIY on your kitchen plumbing?

 There are some jobs that you absolutely need to leave to the professionals, but connecting your water dispenser and ice maker in your fridge is something that a novice handyman can succeed at by following the steps.

 Here is what you need to know.

-Connecting the water dispenser and the ice maker start essentially in the same way: with connecting the water supply line.
+Connecting the water dispenser and the ice maker starts essentially in the same way: connecting the water supply line.
 To start, you need to turn the water off and unplug the fridge.
 Find your cold water source, which is usually under the sink.
 If you can’t go to the sink, you may have to head to the basement.

 Once you’ve identified the cold water pipe, attach the valve that came with your installation kit.
-Either drill small holes in the floor (if you are sourcing from the basement) or through the cabinetry (if using kitchen sink) for the tubing to pipe through.
+Either drill small holes in the floor (if you are sourcing from the basement) or through the cabinetry (if using the kitchen sink) for the tubing to pipe through.

 Attach one end of the tubing to the valve.
 Turn the water back on, but don’t actually attach to the fridge just yet.
 Let the water fill and drain into a bucket to get rid of the impure water.
 After this is completed, connect the hose to the water dispensing valve on the fridge.
 Activate the water dispenser, and you are good to go.

-Hooking up the Ice Maker
+How to Hook Up the Ice Maker

 With both the ice maker and the water dispenser be very sure to leave a lot of tubing (at least three coil’s worth) behind the fridge; you don’t want the tube to disconnect every time you pull the fridge out to clean.